-The proposed mine requires supply from August 2011.
+The proposed mine requires supply from the second half of 2011.
 Western Power will provide up to 95MW of non-firm capacity by this time (utilising the existing 132kV network).
-Following completion of the augmentation proposed in this submission, the demand of Karara will increase to 120MW, from March 2013.
+Following completion of the augmentation proposed in this submission, the demand of Karara will increase up to 120MW, from March 2013.
 Until the completion of the project proposed in this submission, the supply to Karara will be limited and will be subject to a load shedding scheme designed to maintain supply reliability and quality to existing customers within the bounds of the Technical Rules.